Skip to main content

 Pipeline nameName of the pipeline associated with the run.

-Dashboard base URL (Optional)URL to the Tekton dashboard (e.g., https://tekton-dashboard.mycompany.com).
+Dashboard base URL (Optional)URL to the Tekton dashboard (for example, https://tekton-dashboard.mycompany.com).
 The actual run name will be appended automatically.

 Get Pipeline Run